Lazy Daisy Stitch Tutorial

 This couldn’t be more wrong!

+This lazy daisy stitch tutorial is great for beginners.
 In fact, learning how to do a lazy daisy stitch will only take you minutes when you're following these ridiculously simple instructions.
 This step-by-step lazy daisy stitch tutorial will guide you through the flower embroidery process so that you can sew a whole garden of lovely blooms in no time!